 The Sons of Temperance was a brotherhood of men who promoted temperance.
 It spread rapidly throughout the US during the 1840s.
 It was the best known fraternal temperance group at that time.
 But its membership was secret.

 Brothers’ names were not publicly revealed.
 This protected the group.
 It would have been embarrassing if a brother were seen violating its codes of conduct.
 It also protected brothers from any negative results of membership.

-1. To shield brothers from the evils of intemperance.
+1. Shield brothers from the evils of intemperance.

-2. To provide help in times of sickness or death.
+2. Provide help in times of sickness or death.

 The Sons of Temperance was also a mutual insurance company.
 It paid $30.00 to the family of each brother who died.
 It paid $15.00 to the family of each brother whose wife died.

-Brothers were required to visit any sick brother at least once a day.
-Any brothers who were ill were identified at each meeting of the brotherhood.
+Brothers had to visit any sick brother at least once a day.
+And the names of any brothers who were ill were announced at each meeting of the brotherhood.

 The Sons of Temperance spread rapidly during the 1840s.
 It had over 5,000 chapters in the U.S., England, Ireland, and Australia.

-Longmate, N. The Waterdrinkers: A History of Temperance.
-London: Hamilton, 1968.
+- Longmate, N. The Waterdrinkers.
+A History of Temperance.
+London: Ham.